Xerozzz/DISM_SP/README.md

 # DISM_SP
-My projects, code, reports and work done for school while studying Infocomm Security Management in Singapore Polytechnic.
+My projects, notes, code, reports and work done for school while studying Infocomm Security Management in Singapore Polytechnic.
 Feel free to browse and take inspiration from my code if you want but DO NOT COPY please!

 ## Status
-Currently being updated on a semestral basis<br>Currently undergoing reorgnization
+Currently being updated on a semestral basis

 ## Changelog
 | Change| Date|